 - Office of International Student & Scholar Services

-If you are a non-native English speaker, you are required to take English Language courses within the LAUNCH curriculum.
-These courses will count towards your degree at DU and will also help you acclimate to learning and studying in the United States.
-Placement in these courses is be based on your submitted English proficiency scores (TOEFL, IELTS, or CAE) or the results of the English Language Placement Exam (ELPA).
+If you are a non-native English speaker, you will take English Language courses within the LAUNCH curriculum as part of your degree at DU.
+These classes count for your degree and will also help you acclimate to learning and studying in the United States.
+Placement in these courses is be based on your submitted English proficiency scores (TOEFL, IELTS, or CAE) or the results of the English Language Proficiency Assessment (ELPA).

 Tuition & billing